What you should do if your Nest Protect doesn't check in

-When your Nest Protect is checking in with its app, you can use the app as a remote control to silence alarms, check on your home when you're away, and get monthly summaries of its use.
+When your Nest Protect ($160 at Amazon) is checking in with its app, you can use the app as a remote control to silence alarms, check on your home when you're away, and get monthly summaries of its use.

 When it doesn't connect with the app, those things don't work.
 The worst part is you'll need to climb up on a chair to stop the alarm instead of just tapping a button on your phone when you burn something in the kitchen.